Table of Contents

 What size should I be looking at?

-The answer to this question probably depends on the amount of space you have for your table, which you can look at our Space Guide to find out.
-However, it also depends on the type of pool you’re looking to play.
+The answer to this question probably depends on the amount of space you have for your table, which you can look at our detailed guide on the space requirements to find out.
+However, this also depends on the type of pool you’re looking to play.

 There are broadly two types of pool: English and American.
 These two styles of play differ mainly in the size of the tables, balls and of course, geographical aspects.
 English pool is played with a 7ft table accompanied with 2″ balls in league play, while American pool is played on a 9ft table with 2.25″ balls.